ga-adi-macaron/Course-Materials/lessons/programming-fundamentals-in-java/arrays-lists-lesson/README.md

 Both attempts to insert the number 15 will cause an `IndexOutOfBoundsException`.
 This is because both arrays are fixed at length 3.
 In order to add the number 15, you must either replace one of the other elements, or create a whole new array.
 To create a collection of objects that can be added to without needing to re-copy itself continuously, we can use a __LinkedList__.

-> Check: Have the students take 1 minute to come up with examples where an array would be the best choice to hold data.
-Ask student groups to share out.

 ## Introduction: Singly Linked Lists (15 mins)

-> Check: Ask the students if they remember the differences between an ArrayList and a LinkedList

 The simplest form of the LinkedList is the singly LinkedList.
 In this data structure, each element knows about only two objects: itself and the next object in the list.